Kitchen Countertop Cost

 Moreover, more massive slabs are harder to work with during the installation of a countertop.
 All these considerations affect your countertop cost.

 If you are on a limited budget, consider using granite tiles instead.
-Granite tiles are cheaper compared to a full slab.
+Granite tiles are cheaper than a full slab.
 The main disadvantage, however, of using smaller pieces are the many seams on your countertop once installed.

-Granites and marbles are extracted in large blocks and are cut into slabs (imagine a white bread cut into slices).
+In quarries, we extract granites and marbles as large blocks and cut them into slabs.
+Imagine a white bread cut into many slices.
 Sometimes, to maximize the enormous block, some factories produce thinner sections.
-Usually, these stones come in 18 mm thickness.
-But they are also available in 15 mm to 30 mm, depending on the stock.
+On the average, these stones come in 18 mm thickness.
+But they are also available in 15 mm to 30 mm, depending on the stock of your supplier.

 Do note, however, that the thicker the slab, the more expensive it gets.

 Here in the Philippines, most of the granite and marble slabs sold are 18 mm to 20 mm thick.
-We do not recommend using thinner slabs as it may compromise the strength of your countertop.
+We do not recommend using thinner pieces as it may compromise the strength of your kitchen countertop.

 Only experienced professionals should install your countertops.
 It may be tempting to do-it-yourself, but you will be able to save the money if you do the job correctly.